mmontalbo/grim_rust/README.md

 ```

 ## Current Focus
+1. Expand the embedded runtime bindings (menus, controls, colour/sfx globals)
+   so Manny's Office can progress past the current stubs.
-1. Harden the legacy-Lua normaliser so additional constructs keep parsing under
+2. Harden the legacy-Lua normaliser so additional constructs keep parsing under
    `full_moon`.
-2. Expand the static simulator with more subsystem coverage and regression
+3. Broaden the static simulator's subsystem coverage and regression
-   tests.
-3. Outline the services (cutscene player, script scheduler, registry) that a
-   future Rust runtime must provide so the Lua boot sequence can execute without
-   the original binary.
+   instrumentation while we map out the services the Rust runtime will need
+   long-term.